willroberts/berrystats/README.md

 To Do
 -----
-* Enable HTML/CSS scaling when viewing from a mobile device
-* Add comprehensive logging for requests, system reports, etc.
+* Add logging for requests, system reports, etc.

 Installation
 ------------